tanulahiry/aai_daily_reminders/README.md

 # Aai

-Aai is a tiny web app that takes the small, everyday decisions off your plate.
+Aai is a web app that takes the small, everyday decisions off your plate.

 You tell it a bit about yourself once — your goals, what you want to stop having to think about, and what stage of life you're in — and it builds you a simple